xKarma98/Simple-BOF-Collection/README.md

 How can you improve these?
 Look into sleep obfuscation, indirect syscalls, callstack spoofing, string obfuscation, different compilers etc.

+#### NOTE:
+Lot's of these are aimed at network management api's.
+Trying to master this before I move to add more stuff.

 Loaders used: Coffloader64